 An asynchronous port on the computer used to connect a serial device to the computer and capable of transmitting one bit at a time.
 Serial ports are typically identified on IBM compatible computers as COM (communications) ports.
 For example, a mouse might be connected to COM1 and a modem to COM2.
-With the introduction of USB, FireWire, and other faster solutions serial ports are rarely used when compared to how often they've been used in the past.
 The picture shows the DB9 serial port on the back of a computer.